Identifying Mice & Rats

 Are rodent droppings present?

-Stumbling upon a pile of rodent feces is less than pleasant, however, they can be helpful when trying to determine which type of rodent you may have and therefore, what the next steps are in finding a pest control solution.
-If you notice multiple, distinct piles or tracts of what looks like dirt in your house, especially along walls, take a closer look to determine if it might in fact be rodent feces.
+Stumbling upon a pile of rodent poop is less than pleasant, however, they can be helpful when trying to determine which type of rodent you have and what the next steps are in finding a pest control solution.
+If you notice multiple, distinct piles or tracts of what looks like dirt in your house, especially along walls, take a closer look to determine if it might in fact be rat or mouse droppings.

 Mice droppings are small and smooth with pointed ends, usually about 1/8 - 1/4 of an inch long.